 I workarounded it on the VMs gererated by 2.0.1 by editing vm_pool.template manually and added DRIVE = qcow2 on the templates of the new generated VMs.

-#1 Updated by Ruben S. Montero about 9 years ago
+#1 Updated by Ruben S. Montero over 9 years ago

 - Status changed from New to Closed

 - Driver-wise for all the images at etc/vmm_ssh/vmm_ssh_kvm.conf with

 - Image-wise in the Image repository by setting the DRIVER attribute for the image